-Once again, Mark Zuckerberg shook up the world when he announced that Facebook will change its algorithm to promote more personal content rather than news.
+Once again, Mark Zuckerberg shook up the world when he announced that Facebook would be changing its algorithm to promote more personal content rather than news.

 What will change?